1. Home

 • Read the list of ingredients on food labels to make smart choices.
 Limit your consumption of products that have sugar or an equivalent, such as glucose, fructose, dextrose, maltose or sucrose, listed as the first ingredient.

-• Do not add sugar to your coffee or tea.
+• Limit adding sugar to your coffee or tea.

 Helpful websites about sugar